Overloon War Museum: History

-The museum is set in 14 hectares of woodland.
 A feature of the museum is the large number of military vehicles and equipment on display, both German and Allied.
-For years these have been kept in the open air, but have recently been moved indoors in order to help preserve them.
+For years these have been kept in the open air, but have recently been moved indoors to help preserve them.
 Many of the exhibited vehicles took part in the Battle of Overloon.
-In 2006 the collection was expanded with a large number of vehicles from a private collection.
+In 2016, the collection was expanded with the collection of the Achterhoeks Museum 1940-1945, which closed its doors in 2015.
+The new exhibition of the Overloon War Museum includes the recognizable shop and café of the Achterhoeks Museum 1940-1945.

 During the 2021 Christmas period, while the museum was closed due to restrictions from the COVID-19 pandemic in the Netherlands, the museum released a series of videos about subjects in its collection.
 One of these videos was about Vincent Speranza, an American veteran of the Second World War.